geomatsi/br2-external-collection/README.md

 ### Overview

 External layer for ADS-B capture using _dump1090_ and _RTL-SDR dongle_ and simple remote access to captured data using Telegram bot.

+Major purposes:
+* integration of Golang application into Buildroot

 Supported board configurations:
 * ADSB Bot on Orange Pi Zero
 ```bash
 $ make BR2_EXTERNAL=/path/to/br2-external-adsb adsb_orangepi_zero_defconfig